weaveworks/weave/site/ipam/overview-init-ipam.md

 Weave Net automatically assigns containers a unique IP address across the network, and also releases that address when the container exits.
 Unless you explicitly specify an address, this occurs for all invocations of the `run`, `start`,
 `attach`, `detach`, `expose`, and `hide` commands.
 Weave Net can also assign addresses in multiple subnets.

-The following automatic IP address managment topics are discussed:
+The following automatic IP address management topics are discussed:

  * [Initializing Peers on a Weave Network](#initialization)
  * [`--init-peer-count` and How Quorum is Achieved](#quorum)
  * [Forcing Consensus](#forcing-consensus)
  * [Choosing an Allocation Range](#range)

 ### <a name="initialization"></a>Initializing Peers on a Weave Network